 Minor in journalism

 A journalism minor will prepare you to produce compelling, ethical media for whatever career you choose.
 Whether you become a lawyer, teacher, business owner, scientist or journalist, knowing how to write, produce audio and video and use social media professionally will help you communicate effectively and accurately to your audience.
-To be accepted as a minor in journalism, file a Declaration of Minor form.
-Bring the form to RSJ 303 to be signed by Jean Dixon or Sally Echeto.

 Select the year based on when you declared your journalism minor.